garnertb/suite-qgis-plugin/doc/source/manual/gui.rst

 To clone a remote repository to a local folder, use the *Clone repository* option.

 .. image:: clone.png
+	:align: center

 A geogit repository has an item representing its working tree and a set of items representing the commits in the repository history.
-TThis history corresponds only to the current HEAD.
+This history corresponds only to the current HEAD.
 To see the history of a different branch, you must use the *Checkout* command in the explorer, and the tree will be refreshed to display the new history after the checkout operation has been performed.

 he following actions are available to work on the repository.